citizensadvice/design-system/design-system-docs/src/_guides/using-with-rails.md

   <%% c.with_search_form(search_action_url: "/search") %>
 <%% end %>
 <%%= render CitizensAdviceComponents::Navigation.new(links: navigation_links) %>
 ```

-You can view the [ViewComponent](https://viewcomponent.org/) for more information on how this library works but essentially this defines a custom component which _wraps_ the Design System header component and configures it to suit our application.
+You can view the [ViewComponent guides](https://viewcomponent.org/) for more information on how this library works but essentially this defines a custom component which _wraps_ the Design System header component and configures it to suit our application.

 After restarting the application you can then add the following to your `application.html.erb` layout: